Information

 Why is Facebook used so often?

 Facebook is by far the most popular social media app used by freemasons.
 We have the Provincial Facebook Group (PFG) which is only for members of our Province.
 All members are welcome to post to the group.
 The Provincial Facebook Page (PFP) is controlled by the Communications Team and is mainly for an external audience.
-Instagram, X, and LinkedIn for example, are used but we know from the metrics that these are less effective.
+Instagram, X, and LinkedIn for example, are used but we know from the metrics that these have far less reach.

 Which social media channels are we active on?